healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Dishwasher-Safe: Yes

 The tempered glass lid is dishwasher-safe (+4).
-It has a steel handle and a steam vent to relieve pressure build-up during cooking (+3).
-However, the metal edging, while common, does not fit the pan as tightly as observed in some other skillets (+1).
+It has a steel handle but no steam vent to relieve pressure build-up during cooking (+2).

+Moreover, the metal edging (+1), while common, does not fit the pan as tightly as observed in some other skillets.
+This may unintentionally relieve said pressure but we thought it should still count as a manufacturing flaw.

 ### 4.0 - Base